ldtteam/MinecoloniesWiki/source/systems/request.md

 ## Priority

-Finally, you can adjust the order in which couriers pick up items from each building by changing that building's *priority*.
+Finally, you can adjust the order in which Couriers pick up items from each building by changing that building's *priority*.
 Higher numbers mean higher priority, so buildings with a priority of 10/10 are visited before buildings with a priority of 1/10.
 This can help ensure the colonists doing urgent jobs are not delayed by those with less urgent jobs.

 Priority only affects pickup, though; deliveries *from* the Warehouse *to* other buildings or the postbox are always high priority.